 High School and Technical College Career Programs

 Broward College has specific agreements with Broward County Public Schools that links secondary and postsecondary technical education programs of study.
-High school or Technical College (Atlantic, Sheridan or McFatter) students who complete a technical program of study will receive training for high skill, high wage occupations and could receive college credit for their course work.
-Students must complete a technical program at the high school or Technical College and meet the articulation agreement requirements, which may include a comprehensive assessment to validate required technical competencies.
-The number of credits that will be awarded and the type of assessment that will be used are outlined in the technical education articulation agreements established between Broward College and Broward County Public Schools.
-Credit will be awarded once the student has been accepted to Broward College and enrolled in a program of study.
+High school or Technical College (Atlantic, Sheridan or McFatter) students may be eligible to receive college credit for their course work.
+High School students must complete a Career and Technical program or Technical College students complete a Career Certificate and meet the articulation agreement requirements.
+The number of credits that will be awarded and the type of assessment used are outlined in the articulation agreements established between Broward College and Broward County Public Schools.
+Credit will be awarded once the student has been accepted to Broward College and enrolled in a program of study and meet all required assessments.
 Students are eligible to receive credits for two years after high school/technical college graduation.

 Students who earn an industry certification may receive college credit.
 The number of credits that will be awarded are outlined in the Statewide Career and Technical Education Articulation Agreements and individual agreements between Broward College and Broward County Public Schools.
 Credit will be awarded once the student has been accepted to Broward College and enrolled in a program of study.
 Students are eligible to receive credits for three years after receiving their industry certification.

 Prior Learning Assessment Program